Monday, August 27, 2018

 Director Doug Liman has turned his attention to helm EDGE OF TOMORROW, an ideal sci-fi action blockbuster based on a Japanese manga.
 It's interesting how the director has attempted to make another science-fiction breakthrough, unlike his failed effort, Jumper.
 The film is well-written with an intriguing concept and full of non-stop action, but it is fascinating to look at its style of repetitiveness, which feels like Groundhog Day all over again.
 Although the time loop structure of EDGE OF TOMORROW is hard to understand, that was all part of its premise and style.
 The producers managed to get actor Tom Cruise in the lead role and his screenwriting collaborator Chris McQuarrie to write the feature-length film adaptation.

 The actor Cruise deserves to be in the movie as he seems confident and is better at handling another terrific performance in his career.
-Emily Blunt is a fantastic leading actress who has done so well in her part and shares some incredible chemistry with the aforementioned male actor.
+Emily Blunt is a fantastic leading actress who has done so much with her role and shares some incredible chemistry with the aforementioned male actor.
 The cinematography is impressive, and the alien race Mimics are strangely perfect in their visual design.

 EDGE OF TOMORROW is terrific and stylish, but it was a great movie overall.
 I did enjoy it, and at some time, I will have to compare it to the other films that came before that I have and have not experienced.